 The principle that human life is sacred comes originally from God‘s having made us in his image and likeness Gen 1:26–27.
 God is sacred, therefore his image and likeness are sacred.

-God has sought to protect our lives since God told Cain, “ And the LORD said, “What have you done?
+God has sought to protect our lives since he demanded of Cain, “What have you done?
 The voice of your brother’s blood is crying to me from the ground” Gen 4:10.